-Bank of Montreal (BMO), one of Canada’s big five banks, offers 13 different personal credit cards with a wide range of benefits.
+Bank of Montreal (BMO), one of Canada’s big five banks, offers over a dozen personal credit cards with a wide range of benefits.

 |Credit Card||Best BMO Card For||Annual Fee|

 |BMO World Elite Mastercard (View)||Travel Points||$150 (Waived for 1st Year)|

 |BMO CashBack World Elite Mastercard (View)||Cash Back||$120 (Waived for 1st Year)|

 |BMO CashBack Mastercard (View)||No Annual Fees||$0|

 |BMO Air Miles World Elite (View)||Air Miles||$120 (Waived for 1st Year)|

 |BMO Preferred Rate Mastercard (View)||Low Interest||$20|

 |Also read: How BMO rewards cards work|